-DCJ works to enable everyone's right to access justice and help for families through early intervention and inclusion, with benefits for the whole community by providing services that are effective and responsive to community needs.
+The Department of Communities and Justice (DCJ) is the lead agency under the Stronger Communities Cluster.
+DCJ works to enable everyone's right to access justice and help for families through early intervention and inclusion, with benefits for the whole community.
+Stronger Communities is focussed on achieving safe, just, inclusive and resilient communities by providing services that are effective and responsive to community needs.